chunhuili/cpvalidate/README.md

 #### Installation

 ```
-composer require "rakit/validation"
+composer require "Chunhuili/Cpvalidate"
 ```

 #### Usage

 There are two ways to validating data with this library.
-Using `make` to make validation object, then validate it using `validate`.
+Using `make` to make Cpvalidate object, then validate it using `validate`.
 Or just use `validate`.
 Examples: